vuvictor1/vuvictor1/README.md

 <h1 align="center">Hi.
 Nice to meet you, I'm Victor.</h1>
 <h3 align="center">I'm a trilingual speaking programmer with a passion for writing solutions, a capable leader with experience in higher education, and a highly motivated 1st generation student.
-Outside of my Computer Science studies, I enjoy beatboxing, aquariums, history and learning foreign languages.
+Outside of my Computer Science studies, I enjoy beatboxing, aquariums, history, and learning foreign languages.
 For more information, please check out my website below.</h3>

 <table align="center">
   <tr>